 Each student in each group assumes the leader's role, and as a consequence, calls on students in a fair manner and spreads participation evenly.

-After a few sessions, students will quickly realize that the group runs more effectively if each student is allowed to present his or her material before questions and comments are taken.
+After a few sessions, students will begin to see that the task assigned to their group is not as formidable when each member is permitted to offer his or her material before questions and commentary are entertained.

-As I'm sure you can imagine, slower students or students with poor study skills are in danger of presenting an inferior report to their group.
-If this were to happen, the jigsaw experience might backfire.
+As I'm sure you can imagine, slower students or kids with poor academic skills are in danger of presenting inadequate reports that will not meet the needs specified by their group.
+Should this happen, cooperative learning, particularly the jigsaw activities, may be less productive.

-As I was researching material for this page, I was pleasantly surprised to find research that suggests, that there is less boredom in cooperative learning classrooms than in traditional classrooms.
+As I was researching material for this page, I was pleasantly surprised to find research that suggests that kids who are actively engaged in grouped learning activities are not as prone to boredom as their peers who are seated in traditional rows.

-I would also add that the more students are exposed to cooperative learning activities, the less likely they are to become bored with the material to be learned or the process to achieve it.
+I would also add that the more students of all ability levels are exposed to cooperative learning activities, the less likely they are to become bored with the material to be learned or the process to achieve it.

 At this point, I feel compelled to tell a little story on myself.